Bernard Bachrach

-Bernard Stanley Bachrach (born 1939) is an American historian.
+Bernard Stanley Bachrach (May 14, 1939 – July 14, 2023) was an American historian.
 He taught history at the University of Minnesota from 1967 until his retirement in 2020.
-He specializes in the Early Middle Ages, mainly on the topics of medieval warfare, medieval Jewry, and early Angevin history (he has written a biography of Fulk Nerra).
+He specialized in the Early Middle Ages, mainly on the topics of medieval warfare, medieval Jewry, and early Angevin history (he wrote a biography of Fulk Nerra).
+He also wrote an important article about the treatment of Jews in the Visigothic kingdom.

-Bachrach received the CEE Distinguished Teaching Award from the University of Minnesota in 1993 and entered the College of Liberal Arts Scholars of the College at Minnesota in 2000.
-He has also been the recipient of a McKnight Research Award.
+Bachrach was born on May 14, 1939.
+He received the CEE Distinguished Teaching Award from the University of Minnesota in 1993 and entered the College of Liberal Arts Scholars of the college at Minnesota in 2000.
+He was also the recipient of a McKnight Research Award.
 He has translated the Liber historiae Francorum from Latin into English.

+Bernard Bachrach died on July 14, 2023, at the age of 84.